richard-timpson/CS-3500/PS4/Resources/README.txt

 GetSavedVersion:
 Have the function to a point where I think it's working.
 Need to test it with the Save function.
+Going to wait till I have other functions written to write and test this, so that I can do it with actual values.